- About Working with Procurement as a Facility Account

 Within your facility account, the vendor and the distribution centre (DC) you order from needs to be added.

-There are two types of non-partner vendors that can be added to your account:
+There are two types of non-interfaced vendors that can be added to your account:

 - System vendor - a vendor and its DCs that exist in the system and can be selected by a facility account.* With a system vendor, its products are also maintained in the system, meaning they will be verified and linked to their appropriate food items (i.e., ingredient or prepared food).
 Note that a system vendor is also referred to as a "managed vendor".